CompeyDev/blog.devcomp.xyz/src/content/posts/luau-for-js-devs/index.md

 …And many more which I haven't listed here!

 :::note
-It isn't currently possible for create websites using react-lua, it is mainly used for Roblox game development; but a port to Lune is being worked on.
+It isn't currently possible for create websites using react-lua, it is currently only used for frontend in Roblox game development; but web compatibility is being worked on.
 :::

 ### Lune

 As previously mentioned, Lune is a standalone Luau runtime, similar to Node (or more closely to Deno, since they share similarities).
 Although Luau is an embeddable language similar to Lua, Lune tries to create a fully-fledged, batteries-included scripting language.
 Lune provides world-class standard library APIs (referred to as builtins), with a low learning curve.
 Lune builtins attempt to be obvious, while also being powerful and performant.

 Lune has a special focus on async I/O (anything which can be async, should be!) - so that you can leverage the performance of async computation without needing to worry about complex data types like promises.
 Lune accomplishes this by utilising a custom scheduler powered by [Tokio](https://tokio.rs), which handles parallel Luau and I/O API execution.
-Unlike in regular Lua, spawning async computation in a coroutine (or a task using the `@lune/stdio` builtin) will not block the main thread from executing, ever.
+Unlike in regular Lua, spawning async builtin APIs in a coroutine (or a task using the `@lune/task` builtin) will not block the main thread from executing, allowing for async code to run in parallel.

-Lune also includes nice-to-have features, such as a cross-compilation compatible build command to package Lune scripts into executables which can be run without having Lune installed, an interactive REPL, executable scripts, and more to come.
+Lune also includes nice-to-have features, such as a build command supporting cross-compilation to package Lune scripts into executables which can be run without having Lune installed, an interactive REPL, executable scripts, and more to come.

 > To get started with Lune, [check out the docs](https://lune-org.github.io/docs)!